Northern Amateur Football League: Division 1A

 There are 14 clubs.
 The two highest-placed teams are promoted into the Premier Division whilst the two lowest-placed teams are relegated to Division 1B.

 Division 1B

 There are 14 clubs.
 The two highest-placed teams are promoted to Division 1A and the two lowest-placed teams are relegated to Division 1C.

 Division 1C

 This division was added to the Amateur League for the 2009/10 season.
 It now consists of 14 teams who will each play a total of 26 matches.
 The two top-placed teams at the end of the season will be promoted to Division 1B.

 Second Division

 There are three sections within the Second Division, which has junior status: Division 2A, Division 2B and Division 2C.
 The top team in Division 2A at the end of the season can be promoted into the Intermediate section as long as their grounds meet intermediate standards.

 Third Division

 The Third Division is for reserve sides of teams in the first and second divisions.
 It has six sections: 3A to 3F.
+The exception is Queens University Belfast A.F.C, as their first time compete in the NIFL Premier Intermediate League. they are therefore eligible to field a reserves team above the Third Division.